flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteDirectory
-### <p>Deletes an AWS Directory Service directory.</p> <p>Before you call <code>DeleteDirectory</code>, ensure that all of the required permissions have been explicitly granted through a policy.
-For details about what permissions are required to run the <code>DeleteDirectory</code> operation, see <a href="http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference</a>.</p>
+<blockquote><p>Deletes an AWS Directory Service directory.</p> <p>Before you call <code>DeleteDirectory</code>, ensure that all of the required permissions have been explicitly granted through a policy.
+For details about what permissions are required to run the <code>DeleteDirectory</code> operation, see <a href="http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_